Eugenio Recuenco: 365°

 How does a sense of fantasy and magic influence the reality you are capturing?

-I think the 365° presents an unreal image visually, but at the same time almost nothing escapes the physical laws we know.
+I think the 365° presents an unreal image visually, but at the same time, almost nothing escapes the physical laws we know.
 I like to fantasize more about mixing elements and concepts in the image and that this mixture creates a sense of fantasy.
-Or the oversize of the element is another topic that I have used.
+The oversize of the element is another topic that I have used.
 But those elements continue to behave as such.
 I don't like fantasy that breaks with physics.
 That makes the messages you transmit more credible.

-What about the photographer Paolo Ventura has influenced the direction of his work?
+What about the photographer Paolo Ventura has influenced the direction of your work?

 I admire Paolo Ventura very much.
-I discovered him when this madness of 365° was already underway.
-He has aesthetically many points in common with me.
-The languages are different and more than a reference has been a reference and an example when betting on something totally personal.
+I discovered him when this madness of “365º” was already underway.
+He has, aesthetically, many points in common with me.
+The languages are different and, more than a reference, has been a reference and an example when betting on something totally personal.